Sufficient dimension reduction for regression with metric space-valued responses: Simulation Experiments

-In model I, because the central space depends on the direction in $\E(Y|\X)$, we expect the OLS to perform better than SIR under both the classical and surrogate-assisted technique as demonstrated in Table \ref{scalar_sim}.
-However, for model II, because $\cms = \{\bm 0\}$, classical OLS performs abysmally.
-Unsurprisingly, this handicap is not shared by sa-OLS and it performs much better than both the classical SIR and sa-SIR, which are better equipped to handle such settings. sa-SIR also has a slight edge over the classical SIR.
-The classical OLS does not apply in model III as it can only recover a single direction.
-However, this restriction does not apply to sa-OLS, which is another advantage sa-OLS enjoys over the classical OLS.
+In model I, because $\cms = \{\bm 0\}$, classical OLS is expected to perform poorly.
+Unsurprisingly, this handicap is not shared by sa-OLS as it performs much better than both the classical SIR and sa-SIR in small samples.
+In large samples however, sa-SIR outperforms the rest.
+All estimators improved significantly when $n$ is increased except the classical OLS.
+This is because regardless of the sample size, OLS will always yield $\bm 0$ as the estimate by design.
+For model II, OLS does not apply as it can only recover a single direction.
+However, sa-OLS is not confined to only single-index models and performs best in small samples.
+We see the same pattern in large samples as in Model I.

-As expected, all methods show consistency in large samples for fixed $p$ but show less accuracy with an increase in $p$ when we fix $n$, under all settings.
+As expected, all estimators show consistency in large samples for fixed $p$ but show less accuracy with an increase in $p$ when we fix $n$, under all settings.
 Overall, the results in Table \ref{scalar_sim} demonstrate the superiority or at least noninferiority of the surrogate technique even in the Euclidean space.